Om

 The answer comes back, weak but clear: I don’t know, I don’t know!
 I only knew one thing, you!

 The sun feeds its fading parent, understanding something now of the love it has been told about.
-As the remnants of Earth grow stronger in its radiance, the sun turns its attention to the distant stars twinkling beyond the Oort cloud.
+As the remnants of Earth grow stronger in its radiance, the sun turns its attention to the distant stars twinkling beyond the Oort.